-This of bottom bathymetry, the map generated by MATLAB proverification/tutorial reentrant channel/input/gendata.50km.m or the Python script verification/tutorial_reentrant_channel/input/gendata.50km.py.
-Input files are 32-bit single precision, by default. bathymetry file has active ocean grid cells along both the eastern and western boundaries (i.e., no land points or walls are present along either boundary), and thus our model will be fully zonally reentrant.
+This is a 2-D(x,y) map of bottom bathymetry, as generated by the MATLAB program verification/tutorial_reentrant_channel/input/gendata.50km.m or the Python script verification/tutorial_reentrant_channel/input/gendata.50km.py.
+Input files are 32-bit single precision, by default.
+Our bathymetry file has active ocean grid cells along both the eastern and western boundaries (i.e., no land points or walls are present along either boundary), and thus our model will be fully zonally reentrant.
 While our northern boundary also consists entirely of active ocean points, we prescribe a wall along the southern end of our model domain, therefore the model is NOT meridionally reentrant.